 After my ride I stopped for a burger at the local pub.
 They had one of the World Cup games on the big screen.
 For some reason the place was empty so I could hear the play-by-play of the game.
 Greece was playing Costa Rica.
 I was pulling for Greece for no reason other than they looked like old men compared to the Costa Ricans.
 They just looked like guys you would see smoking outside a club or arguing with one another at an outdoor café.
 The announcer made some reference to the star player celebrating their last win with a quiet cigarette.
 I think his name was Socrates.

 The only other place I’ve listened to soccer announcers is in South America and the announcers are famous for being emotional wrecks.
 But, they report the weather as if the fate of the world rests on their next utterance.
 That’s just how Latins roll.
-Brits are supposed to be stoic so there’s a reason for the deranged announcers that I’m not getting.
+Brits are supposed to be stoic so there’s a reason for the deranged announcers that I’m not understanding.
 I’m sure Brits are perfectly fine with it, but the chav-ball fans in America do themselves no good insisting on using the this announcer model.

 Thinking about it, maybe the melodramatics from the booth are necessary.
 Eating my burger, there were long periods when nothing was happening in the game.
 Unlike American sports, soccer suffers a crucial defect.
 That’s the lack of statistics.
 In baseball, the dead time is filled with talk of the numbers.
 Football is a stat driven sport these days so that fills a big part of the broadcast.
 Maybe that’s why the soccer announcers have to carry on as they do.
 They have nothing to talk about for long periods.